widged/gb-elm-language/en/type/03-list.md

 ### Destructuring

-Compare to tuple, List almost do not support destructuring.
+List have limited support for destructuring.
 One of the case is used to find the first element of a list by utilizing the cons operator, ie ::w

 ```elm
 myList = ["a", "b", "c"]